fenago/data-analysis-scala/Lab_2.md

-In this chapter, we looked at the journey of data and the data analysis life cycle at a broad level.
+In this lab, we looked at the journey of data and the data analysis life cycle at a broad level.
 Using hands-on examples, we looked at how to perform some of the tasks using mainly Scala and some Java libraries.

-In the next chapter, we will look at data ingestion and associated tasks.
+In the next lab, we will look at data ingestion and associated tasks.